What Is Vegan Skin Care? And DIY Recipes

-You also want your cosmetics products are free of animal suffering and have always wondered what natural cosmetics really different from vegan cosmetics: Here you get the most important answers!
+You also want your cosmetics products free of animal suffering and have always wondered what makes natural cosmetics really different from vegan cosmetics: Here, you get the most important answers!

-It is well known that many large beauty companies make animal experiments before launching new cosmetic products.
-Therefore, it seems to be a perfect alternative, just to switch to natural cosmetics.
+It is well known that many large beauty companies conduct animal experiments before launching new cosmetic products.
+Therefore, it seems a perfect alternative to switching to natural cosmetics.
 But natural cosmetics are not always synonymous with vegan cosmetics.

 What are natural cosmetics?

 Natural cosmetics are defined by the fact that all ingredients have been produced on a vegetable or mineral basis.
 Harmful or controversial substances such as paraffin, parabens, silicones, and synthetic fragrances are taboo.
-Also on genetic engineering, radioactive irradiation and also on animal experiments are omitted.
+Also, genetic engineering, radioactive irradiation, and also on animal experiments are omitted.

 In vegan cosmetics, however, no ingredients are used that are produced from animals or derived from animal products.
 Unfortunately, vegan cosmetics do not necessarily do without animal testing.
 The term “vegan” is not clearly regulated or protected by law.
 That’s why you should keep a close eye on the companies that make vegan products.

-Any brand that wants to distribute its products in China, for example, has to re-test its products on animals according to Chinese specifications.
-Even if cosmetic products have already been successfully tested and marketed in other countries, such as Europe.
+For example, any brand that wants to distribute its products in China has to re-test its products on animals according to Chinese specifications, even if cosmetic products have already been successfully tested and marketed in other countries, such as Europe.

 How do natural cosmetics and vegan cosmetics change your shopping habits?

-The good news is that many companies that offer vegan products out of conviction pay close attention to this aspect.
+The good news is that many companies that offer vegan products, out of conviction, pay close attention to this aspect.
 To help you navigate the wealth of beauty products, for example, Peta offers a detailed list of cosmetic companies that do not conduct or commission animal testing.
-The V label also gives you information about whether it is animal-free products
+The V label also gives you information about whether it is an animal-free product.

 Vegan cosmetics are not the same as natural cosmetics.
 What to look for?

 If no rabbit is on the plate, then please not on the skin.
 So the approach of a consistent vegan attitude to life.
-Who would like to use a shower gel that animals suffer or even die for?
-Consumption is becoming more and more aware today and many people are not only interested in attractive packaging and beautiful bottles, but also in what’s in it.
+Who would like to use a shower gel for which animals suffer or even die?
+Consumption is becoming more and more aware today, and many people are not only interested in attractive packaging and beautiful bottles but also in what’s in them.

-the ingredient commonly referred to as lanolin, it is a secretion derived from the sebaceous glands of sheep.
+the ingredient, commonly referred to as lanolin, is a secretion derived from the sebaceous glands of sheep.
 This can be recovered when washing sheep’s wool.